poole/poole/_posts/2016-01-13-reality-check.md

 ### language

 She can communicate all her needs, precisely and clearly.
+She know names of a lot of things.